Ali Pasha’s Bridge

 Pictures might make the bridge look like it’s stranded in the middle of nature, but the hike from the heart of Gjirokaster only takes about half an hour.

-If you’re in the area later in the afternoon, keep a lookout for any local sheep herders.
-They cross the bridge in the evening, so there’s a chance to snap a picture with a line of sheep walking across the old aquaduct.
+Afternoon | If you’re in the area later in the afternoon, keep a lookout for any local sheep herders.
+They often cross the bridge in the evening.
+You’ll hear the gentle ringing of bells from the odd sheep slowly making their way toward Ali Pasha’a Bridge.
+At the right time, there’s a chance to snap a picture with a line of sheep walking across the old aqueduct.

 Gjirokaster has so many amazing things to do, but this was probably my favorite.
 If you’re looking for something a little less known in the “City of Stone,” check out Ali Pasha’s Bridge!